xitongsys/parquet-go/README.md

 parquet-go is a pure-go implementation of reading and writing the parquet format file.
 * Support Read/Write Nested/Flat Parquet File
 * Support all Types in Parquet
-* Very simple to use (like json marshal/unmarshal)
+* Very simple to use
 * High performance

 ## Required